Rugby World Cup 2023 draw: When is it? How does it work? Which teams are in each band?

 Rugby World Cup 2023 will be hosted by France; teams put into bands for the draw, with rankings on January 1 determining places; England and Wales in Band 1 alongside New Zealand and defending champions South Africa; draw takes place in Paris at 12.30pm local time on Monday

-The draw for the 2023 Rugby World Cup takes place next week, a little over 13 months after the Springboks lifted the trophy in Tokyo.
+The draw for the 2023 Rugby World Cup takes place on Monday, a little over 13 months after the Springboks lifted the trophy in Tokyo.

 Could England go one better this time around and lift the Webb Ellis Trophy?
 Can Scotland atone for their poor tournament in 2019 which saw them crash out before the knockouts?
 Will Ireland shake their reputation as perennial World Cup underachievers?